SectorLabs/django-postgres-extra/CONTRIBUTING.md

 Please use GitHub pull requests to contribute changes.

 ##
+Information on how to run tests and how to hack on the code can be found at the bottom of the [README](https://github.com/SectorLabs/django-postgres-extra#working-with-the-code).

+##
 If you're unsure whether your change would be a good fit for `django-postgres-extra`, please submit an issue with the [idea](https://github.com/SectorLabs/django-postgres-extra/labels/idea) label and we can talk about it.